-This one is the AirFly Pro from Twelve South and is my favorite because it can connect two pairs of wireless headphones at the same time, allowing me and my husband to watch movies together on the headrest monitors with our own AirPods.
+This one is the AirFly Pro from Twelve South, and it’s my favorite because it can connect two pairs of wireless headphones at the same time, allowing me and my husband to watch movies together on the headrest monitors with our own AirPods.

-An Anker portable battery is another gadget that I absolutely do not leave home without.
-I take it on both long and short trips because it is a total godsend if you need charging on the go or can’t find an outlet to charge your phone.
+The Anker portable battery is another gadget that I absolutely do not leave home without.
+I take it on both long and short trips because it’s a total godsend if you need charging on the go, or can’t find an outlet to charge your phone.

 This battery can hold 2.25 charges for an iPhone and 1.2 charges for an iPad mini, and has a built-in safety system for avoiding an overcharge.